 The banks report on local events that impact their regions.
 That includes events such as port closures, strikes, and storms.
 They also comment on how their region's businesses are affected by national and global trends.
-Here's where you'll find out about the impact of exchange rates, inflation, and oil prices.
+The Beige Book discusses how exchange rates, inflation, and oil prices affect local businesses.

 The Beige Book provides a useful insight into which industries are growing, and which are falling off.
 It breaks it down into each industry.
-That includes manufacturing, high tech and financial services.
-IOt also includes tourism, retail, real estate, and agriculture.
+That includes manufacturing, high tech, and financial services.
+It also includes tourism, retail, real estate, and agriculture.